Argyle Community Housing

 The ACT Government also offers affordable housing for people on low to moderate incomes, including people whose income may be above the eligibility level for public housing.
 Rent is calculated as a proportion of income and is capped at 75% of the market rent for a property.
 Properties are either individual or shared accommodation in:

-Find more information about affordable housing to meet your needs using the link below.
+Find more information about affordable housing and the range of affordable options available to meet your needs use the links below.

 Providers of affordable housing in the ACT include: